Holistic Academic Program

 What are the principles underlying the Ideal methodologies.

-5. Raising Teachers expectations of students – teachers must believe that all children can learn and be successful.
+Teachers (or significant adult’s) expectations – teachers must believe that all children can learn and be successful.

-8. Using the powerful sub-conscious mind through peripheral visual and suggestion.
+Using the powerful subconscious mind in the peripheral visual and suggestion.

-“Ideal Excellearn” is a synthesis of these techniques that can be used by the class teacher with the students to facilitate Ideal Learning.
+“Ideal Excelearn” is a synthesis of these techniques that can be used by the class teacher with the student to facilitate Ideal Learning.
 Other specific tools are for

 a: Teacher (stress management):